 This is the letter the representatives brought to the meeting with the school's principal;

 Subject: Future Plan

-1. Our plan is to hold adoption days at school.
+1. We plan to hold an adoption day at school.

 a.
-The adoption day will take place on the first two hours of Friday.
-15 dogs will come for adoption, and some of them will be puppies.
+The adoption day will take place on Friday in the first two hours.
+Fifteen dogs that need adoption will be brought to school.
+Some of them will be puppies.

 b.
 Only students whose parents come will be able to adopt a dog.

 c.
 The dogs will be tied to a fence in the yard next to the guard.
-Next to each dog will be a representative of the entrepreneurs who can provide details.
+Next to each dog will be a representative of the entrepreneurs who will provide details.

 d.
-There will also be a stand of equipment that Geva will sell at cost price.
+There will also be a stand of equipment that Geva will sell at cost prices.

 2. To promote dog adoption day, we want to advertise in the following ways:

 a.
 Flyers with details on the adoption day.